-The Company recognizes compensation expense using a fair value-based method for costs related to stock-based payments, including stock options.
+The Company recognizes compensation expense using a fair value-based method for costs related to stock-based payments, including stock options in accordance with ASC 718.
 The fair value of options awarded to employees is measured on the date of grant using the Black-Scholes option pricing model and is recognized as expense over the requisite service period on a straight-line basis.